How to Clone M.2 SSD with Only One Slot: A Complete Guide

 3. Turn your computer back on, and it should boot from the new SSD with all your data and settings intact.

-If you're not upgrading, you can keep both SSDs connected, and the new one will serve as additional storage.
+If you're not upgrading, you can keep both SSDs connected, and the new one will serve as a backup or additional storage.

 Conclusion